D'Youville offers four non-degree programs that help students explore new areas, develop new skills, or pursue a personal interest.

 Non-degree programs are designed to enhance academic majors and provide a balanced liberal education.

-Because all D'Youville students must enroll in 57 credit hours of core curriculum subjects, a diverse offering of courses in the humanities and the social sciences is available to achieve this requirement.
+Because all D'Youville students must enroll in 57 credit hours of core curriculum subjects, we offer diverse courses in the humanities and social sciences, including:

 - Fine Arts